yamchips/next-app/Learning-notes.md

 ### Create data

 Go to users/route.tsx file, first we check whether the input email exists, if not, we create a new user object and return it.

+### Update data

+Go to users/[id]/route.tsx file, first we fetch the user with given id.
+If it exists, we update the email and name.
+I think here the real world case is more complex because we don't know which field(s) we have and we need to check and update given fields.